 Choral Evensong is sung weekly by the St.Christopher Singers.
 Upcoming music is listed below

 Check at the bottom of the page if you would like to look at our Archived Evensong Music files.
 To listen to recordings of Evensong Services, please visit our Recorded Services Page.
-We have a sample recording below of Choral Evensong, September 16, 2012.
+We also have recordings of two evensong services below.

 the bleak certainties and bullying self-righteousness of much organised